Liaoyang Liaoning, China Travel Guide

 Liaoyang cuisine is Liaoning or Dongbei cuisine.
 This cooking style shaped by cold climate, local produce, and Manchu, Korean, even Russian influences.
 Hearty, rich flavors, balanced salty, savory, sometimes sweet or sour.

 Cooking uses grains (corn, wheat), seasonal vegetables, and pork.
 Stewing, braising, stir-frying, deep-frying are common.
-Food reflects a history of the ability to bounce back and warmth.
+Food is indicative of a history of the ability to bounce back and warmth.

-Pork, beef, chicken are staples.
-Freshwater fish also features in many dishes.
+Pork, beef, chicken are basic elements.
+Freshwater fish additionally has in many dishes.

 Cabbage (pickled Suan cai), potatoes, carrots, corn, and various wild mushrooms are common.

 Wheat (noodles, dumplings, pancakes) and corn (cornbread) are prevalent.
-Soybeans for tofu and soy sauce.
+Soybeans for tofu and brown sauce made from fermented soybeans.

 Thin slices of pork, deep-fried until crispy, tossed in a glossy, sweet-and-sour sauce.
 Crunchy outside, tender inside.